mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-1.jpg)

-This debug command will compile the go **main package** source code in *./cmd/bridge/main.go*, and produce the binary in  *./bin/bridge* executable.
+This debug command will compile the go **main package** source code in *./cmd/bridge/main.go*, and produce the executable binary in  *./bin/bridge*.
 If the comilation is successful, the debugger will then automatically **launch** and attach to the executable in a **paused** state.
 A paused state means that the executable will be started but will not run untill the **continue** command is issued

 The *interactive terminal* output will resembling the following: